15 Decadent Dessert Recipes for a Guilt-Free Sweet TreatArticle posted in: Diet & Nutrition South Beach DIY

 Sometimes you need to get a little fancy.
 Whether you’re hosting a cocktail party or cooking your anniversary dinner, these delicate desserts dress up dessert but are totally guilt free.
 Save time by making the phyllo shells up to three days in advance.

 You.
 Can.
 Eat.
 Cheesecake.
-That’s because cheese is a lean protein on South Beach Diet, and this creamy recipe is adapted for your new lifestyle.
+That’s because cheese is a Healthy Fat on South Beach Diet, and this creamy recipe is adapted for your new lifestyle.
 If you just have to have a crust, you can use crushed almonds, pecans or hazelnuts mixed with a little trans-fat-free margarine.
 Just make sure you record the added healthy fat.

 The beauty of a decadent dessert pizza is similar to that of a regular pizza: Any topping will do.
 We combined apricot jam with fresh raspberries.
 But what about strawberry jam with sliced bananas or hot pepper jam with ripe blueberries?
 Just make sure you use whole wheat flour tortillas and sugar-free jam.